Category Archives: Irish War of Independence

 William Brayden, undated image published at the time of his death in December 1933.

-Brayden began working as a correspondent for the US-based Associated Press and the Chicago Daily News during Ireland’s revolutionary period, 1912-1923.
+Brayden worked as a correspondent for the US-based Associated Press and the Chicago Daily News during Ireland’s revolutionary period, 1912-1923.
 His byline appeared regularly in US newspapers.
 Notably, he reported the May 1919 arrival of the American Commission on Irish Independence in Dublin.

 Their “oratory of the American pattern outclasse[d] the home product” and made a strong impression on the locals, Brayden reported.
 None of the Sinn Féin republicans or Irish Parliamentary Party moderates who welcomed the trio could match “the ringing eloquence and the modulated rise and fall of striking appeal which the Americans displayed to the crowds that listened to them spellbound.”[4]“American Orator Beat Irish Brand”, (Baltimore) Evening Sun, May 15, 1919.